 Shell’s Polar Pioneer rig was leaving US waters and heading up the BC coast to commence drilling in the Arctic.
-The implications of a spill for the Pacific Coast would be catastrophic and Greenpeace wasn’t going to stand idly by.
+An oil spill on the Pacific Coast would be catastrophic and Greenpeace wasn’t going to stand idly by.

-In less than 4 weeks we branded, organized, promoted and hosted an event which crystallized BC (and Canada’s)distaste unsafe drilling on our sensitive coast, effectively attracting more than 5,000 people to a protest party on Jericho Beach in Vancouver.
+In less than 4 weeks we branded, organized, promoted and hosted an event which crystallized BC (and Canada’s)distaste for unsafe drilling on our sensitive coast and attracted more than5,000 people to a protest party on Jericho Beach.

 Toast The Coast (before the coast is toast) was a tongue in cheek send off party, celebrating the coast as we once knew it.
 Pre-event assets (posters, coasters, stencils, 'toastcards'(images toasted onto bread) and social media assets) has massive impact and we also scripted and produced two short films featuring a homeless polar bear that were narrated by Rachel McAdams.